palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 They will actually behave like `BLOCK_INDEFINITELY` requests unless the client retries correctly, by suitably reducing the blocking duration of lock requests when retrying.
-We can implement this by having lock service clients modify their lock requests on retrying, though that should be the subject of a separate ADR.
+We can implement this by having lock service clients modify their lock requests on retrying, though that should be the subject of a separate implementation and separate ADR.

-#### Exceptions
+#### Exception Serialization

 Exception serialization was changed.
 Previously, if contacting a node that was not the leader we would send a 503 with an empty response; otherwise, we would throw a `FeignException` with the underlying cause and stack trace as